The ageing population

 The overall aim of this project is to investigate to what extent is the reduction in old age mortality due to a delayed onset of diseases, to a higher survival rate or a longer survival time among those with disease?

 Another aim is to investigate how healthy the very old people will be in the future?
-The core of this question is whether it is reasonable to assume that age specific health will remain unchanged over time, despite the decrease in age specific mortality rates, or whether it is more likely to assume that age-specific disease rates (CHD and stroke) will decrease in parallel with decreasing mortality rates?
+The core of this question is whether it is reasonable to assume that age specific health will remain unchanged over time, despite the decrease in age specific mortality rates, or whether it is more likely to assume that age-specific disease rates (for example CHD and stroke) will decrease in parallel with decreasing mortality rates?
 This question is of utmost importance for society because it affects health care demands and retirement age